hasanmoudud/geocompr/main.md

 Write code to do so.
 Hint: you need to use a two-element vector for this transformation.
     - Bonus: create a upside down map of your country.

-1. Transform the continuous raster (`cat_raster`) into WGS 84 using the nearest neighbor interpolation method.
-What has changed?
-How does it influence the results?

-1. Transform the categorical raster (`cat_raster`) into WGS 84 using the bilinear interpolation method.
-What has changed?
-How does it influence the results?

 1. Subset the point in `p` that is contained within `x` *and* `y` (see section \@ref(clipping) and Figure \@ref(fig:venn-clip)).
     - Using base subsetting operators.